 11. Cats aren’t the only ones that can experience the soothing effects of this herb.
 Catnip tea is considered a great natural remedy for humans.
 It’s similar to chamomile and can help you prepare for sleep.
 It can also help relieve nausea and headaches.
 If tea isn’t your thing, a lot of health stores sell catnip capsules.

-12. Studies show catnip repels mosquitos.
+12. Studies show catnip repels mosquitoes.
 When it’s fresh, it’s said to be 10 times more effective DEET.
 The problem is, the effects don’t last long, and it doesn’t work when applied to the skin.
 Growing catnip in your garden, however, is a great natural way to ward off buzzing pests.

 13. You can use catnip to help convince your cat to scratch their new scratching post instead of the furniture or to use the expensive new bed they’re doing their best to ignore.
 And when it’s put in toys, it can help cats stay active and get exercise.